Winners with Confidence: Discrete Argmin Inference with an Application to Model Selection

-The notation $v_i$ maps a sample index $i$ back to the split index it belongs to: $v_i = v$ for $i \in I_v$.
-To apply Slutsky's theorem, we need to show that the ratio $\hat\sigma_{\rm out}^2/\sigma^2$ converges to $1$ in probability.
-Although the estimator takes a simple form, showing such consistency is not a trivial task (e.g. $\{Q_{i,r}^{(-v_i)}, i\in [n]\}$ are dependent): in fact, we need to leverage some statistical stability that is also a critical component in the proof of Theorem~\ref{th: random center}.
+Although the estimator takes a simple form, showing such consistency is not a trivial task due to the dependence among $\{Q_{i,r}\QexcludingVi, i\in [n]\}$.
+In fact, we need to leverage the same stability property that is also a critical component in the proof of Theorem~\ref{th: random center}.
 We present the formal statement below.
 Its proof can be found in Appendix~\ref{app: variance estimation}.